+In this post, we talk about growing an indoor edible garden in soil.
 In our outdoor garden, growing in good organic soil is our very first choice.
-In an indoor garden, however, soil might not be our first choice.
-Why is that?
+In an indoor garden, however, it is not our first choice.

 It is not the soil itself – it is the soil life that is the most important element. – Geoff Lawton

-Still, you can be growing an indoor edible window garden in soil, it just will not be living organic soil.
-For that reason, and because it is so convenient we also grow edible plants indoors in hydroponics.
-We will talk about it in our next post.
-Today let’s see what soil to use for an indoor edible window garden.
+Still, it is possible to grow an indoor edible garden in soil, it just will not be living organic soil.
+For that reason, and because it is so convenient we grow indoors mostly in hydroponics, you can read about following the link -> growing an indoor garden in water.

 If you just want to grow a few plants, it is easiest to buy soil and compost from the store.
-For ready-made soil, we like the Sunshine mix potting soil, you can use advanced, or professional mix as well as all purpose. #4 is suitable for organic gardening.
-In Canada we order the Sunshine potting soil through a local Home & Hardware store.
+For ready-made soil, we like the Sunshine mix potting soil, you can use the advanced, or professional mix as well as all-purpose. #4 is suitable for organic gardening.
+In Canada, we order the Sunshine potting soil through a local Home & Hardware store.
 It is a great soil for anything and everything you want to grow in containers.
-We use it for seed starting and some pots indoors.
+We use it for seed starting and house plants.

 For heavy feeding plants that bear fruit, you want to add a good amount of compost or worm castings to the soil, so the plants have nutrients to feed on.
 Salad greens and herbs are fine just with good potting soil.